pingcap/tidb-course-201-lab/lab-guide/guide/en/201.4/lab-2-Prepared-Statement.md

 ```
 $ ./10-demo-jdbc-batch-insert-01-show.sh cloud|local
 ```

 3. Run the other demo script and check the result.
-Try to find the reason for the error in [DemoJdbcBatchInsertTest.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcPreparedStatement.java)
+Try to find the reason for the error in [DemoJdbcBatchInsertTest.java]().
 ```
 $ ./10-demo-jdbc-batch-insert-01-test.sh cloud|local
 ```